 - Pneumonia self-care management

 - Partnering in self-management support: A toolkit for clinicians (Login may be required)

 - High Blood Pressure

-- English: Blood Pressure and Diet Spanish: Presión arterial alta y su dieta
+- Blood Pressure and Diet Spanish: Presión arterial alta y su dieta

-- English: Blood pressure medication Spanish: Control de la presión arterial alta con medicinas
+- Blood pressure medication Spanish: Control de la presión arterial alta con medicinas

-- English: Exercise and blood pressure Spanish: Ejercicio y presión arterial alta
+- Exercise and blood pressure Spanish: Ejercicio y presión arterial alta

-- English: Blood Pressure Wallet Cards Spanish: Mi rastreador de presión arterial
+- Blood Pressure Wallet Cards Spanish: Mi rastreador de presión arterial

 Resources that benefit various patient populations and do not fit into any other categories listed.
-Sub folders will include literature, resources, and tools.
+Sub folders include resources and tools.
 Resources for the general folder will include health ministries, support services for children, developmental disability services (non-waiver programs), and resources for blind/deaf populations.

 Example: Interdenominational Health Ministry Coalition, Rochester-area Healthcare Service Agencies and Support Groups